 - Developing a tolerance to the substance that creates the urge to take more of it

 - Engaging in risky behaviors such as stealing to obtain the substance

 - The inability to stop using the substance, despite attempts to do so

 Is There a Link Between Anxiety and Substance Abuse?

 According to the Anxiety and Depression Association of America, an estimated 20% of people who struggle with anxiety or other mood disorders also struggle with substance use disorder.
-Conversely, about 20% of people who struggle with substance use disorder also have an anxiety or mood disorder.
 Those with anxiety disorders are two to three times more likely than the average person to have an alcohol or other substance use disorder at some point in their lives.